Traffic signal phasing: Leading and lagging left turn phases

-A leading left turn is used where a protected left turn is used prior to the opposing traffic is allowed to move.
-A lagging green is when the protected left turn is served after the opposing traffic is stopped.
-A lead-lag green phase sequence is when a leading protected left turn is followed by a overlapping through green for the subject street, which is then followed by a lagging left turn.
+A leading left turn is a protected left turn used prior to the opposing traffic receiving the signal to proceed.
+A lagging green is a protected left turn served after the opposing traffic is stopped.
+A lead-lag green phase sequence is when a leading protected left turn is followed by an overlapping through green for the subject street, which is then followed by a lagging left turn.
 During the overlapping through green phase, a permitted green may also be issued, creating a compound phase.
 Lead-lag left turn phase allows traffic engineers to assign different left turn phase durations to a pair of opposing left turns, a potential source of inefficiency for exclusive left-turn phases.

 At intersections where protected and permitted left turn phases are used, leading left turn is the most common phase.
 According to traffic departments in Arizona, there's no difference in safety performance between leading and lagging left turns.
 A study from 2003 concludes that lagging left turns give better results for coordinated traffic signals.